Workshop Instructors

 Angela Thompson

-Assistant Director of Survey Research, Office of Institutional Effectiveness
+Assistant Director of Survey Administration, Office of Institutional Effectiveness

 Website